Mitigating Multimodal Hallucinations via Gradient-based Self-Reflection: Experiments

 \subsection{Results on Discriminative Task}

 We next evaluate our method on discriminative tasks using AMBER (discriminative VQA) and POPE (existence VQA), with results shown in Tab.~\ref{tab:AMBER} and Tab.~\ref{tab:POPE}.
 Our approach achieves a better balance between precision and recall, yielding consistently higher F1 scores and improved accuracy.
-Notably, unlike competing methods that degrade Intern-VL2, ours preserves its performance via bias awareness, though improvements differ across categories and MLLMs.
+Notably, unlike competing methods that degrade Intern-VL2, ours preserves its performance via bias awareness.
+Category-wise analysis further shows heterogeneous gains, with improvements varying across question types.

 \textbf{Variation in Improvement Across Question Categories}.
 Fig.~\ref{fig:amber_d} presents F1 scores across various question categories using LLaVA-v1.5 \cite{liu2024llava}.
 Our method improves performance across all categories, with the largest gains in existence, attributes, and state—categories strongly tied to visual cues, benefiting from enhanced visual token influence.